-Peanut butter blossoms cookies are such a classic and timeless Christmas cookie!
-These cookies have the iconic Hershey kiss in the center.
-Roll them in green, white and red sugar for a really fun and festive look.
+Peanut butter blossom cookies are a classic and timeless Christmas cookie!
+Peanut butter blossoms are known for having the chocolate Hershey kiss in the center.
+Roll them in green, white and red sparkling sugar for a really fun and festive look.

 Today is day 1 of the '12 days of Christmas cookies' here on Modern Crumb!